The Foundation for a Meaningful Life

 Grade Nine Overview

 Ninth graders at Fay experience a challenging and stimulating high school-level curriculum that thoroughly prepares them for tenth grade in a secondary school.
 In English, students delve into classics, develop a more sophisticated style of writing, and hone their public speaking skills.
 Most ninth graders take biology, and multiple math courses are offered, including algebra, geometry, and pre-calculus.
 Students may choose to study Spanish, French, Mandarin, or Latin, and they have regular opportunities to practice language skills with Fay classmates from around the world.
 Two electives, Topics in Modern American History and American Prose in History (an interdisciplinary history/science course), are also available to ninth graders.
-Students can apply to take Advanced 3D Design or take advantage of Fay’s Center for Creativity & Design for hands-on learning across all subjects, or Advanced Studio Art.
+Students can apply to take Advanced Design Portfolio, taking advantage of Fay’s Center for Creativity & Design for hands-on learning across all subjects, or Advanced Studio Art.
 By virtue of their seniority in the School and intellectual maturity, ninth graders take an active role in their learning and enjoy a collegial rapport with teachers.
 Alumni of Fay’s Ninth Grade Program cite this unique teacher-student dynamic as a key feature of their ninth grade experience.

 List of 11 items.